jowilf/sqlalchemy-file/docs/tutorial/using-files-in-models.md

 ## Uploading on a Specific Storage

-By default all the files are uploaded on the default storage which is the first added storage.
+By default, all the files are uploaded on the default storage which is the first added storage.
 This can be changed by passing a `upload_storage` argument explicitly on field declaration:

 ```Python